LePage v. Center for Reproductive Medicine

 James LePage, et al. v.
 The Center for Reproductive Medicine and Mobile Infirmary Association (Note: Decided with Felicia Burdick-Aysenne and Scott Aysenne v.
 The Center for Reproductive Medicine and Mobile Infirmary Association.) is a 2024 Alabama Supreme Court case in which the court reaffirmed that frozen embryos are considered a minor child for statutory purposes, allowing for in vitro fertilization (IVF) clinics to be held liable for the accidental loss of embryos under Alabama's Wrongful Death of a Minor statute, enacted by the Alabama legislature in 1872.
 In response, several IVF clinics in Alabama suspended operations.

 The Alabama Supreme Court's ruling received bipartisan criticism, particularly in the wake of the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization (2022).
+The lawsuit originated after a patient improperly accessed a cryogenic freezer in 2020 and dropped several embryos.
+Lower courts had previously dismissed the parents' claims, ruling that the embryos did not fit the statutory definition of a person or child.

 Background

 In vitro fertilization (IVF) is a medical process used to help individuals or couples conceive a child when natural conception is difficult or not possible.
 It involves combining a woman’s eggs and a man’s sperm in a laboratory to create embryos outside the body.
 After the embryos develop to a certain stage, typically a few days, one or more are implanted into the woman’s uterus with the hope of achieving pregnancy.
 The remaining embryos may be frozen for future use, allowing for additional attempts at pregnancy without repeating the entire process.

 Between 2013 and 2016, plaintiffs—three married couples—underwent IVF treatment at a clinic operated by the Center for Reproductive Medicine.
 There, the couples were able to produce several embryos in vitro.
 Some of those embryos were successfully implanted, and the others were kept in the Center's cryogenic nursery for future implantation.
 In 2020, a patient at the Center for Reproductive Medicine in Mobile, Alabama improperly accessed the cryogenic freezer where frozen embryos were stored, removing and dropping them on the floor after their hands suffered from cold burns.